What Is a Hybrid Publishing Company?

 Weigh the ins and outs and the pros and cons of hybrid publishing and determine what matters most to you.

 If you have money to spend and want higher royalties, more creative control, a quicker path to publication, and less administrative work to do, then hybrid publishing may be a good option for you.
-Just do your homework and carefully consider your options.
+Just do your homework and weigh your options.
 And get a firm idea of what you’re paying for and what you’re getting for your money.